How to Sign Up for the Navy: Quick Steps for Joining the Fleet

 Initial Steps to Enlistment

-They’ll guide you through the application and answer questions.
+They’ll help you with the application and answer any burning questions you have.

-If you’re exploring other military branches, you might also research how to sign up for army enlistment to compare requirements.
+If you’re considering other military branches, you might want to see how to sign up for the Army for a bit of comparison.

-Once you meet all qualifications, you’ll attend the Military Entrance Processing Station (MEPS) for final evaluations.
+Once you check all the boxes, it’s time to head to the Military Entrance Processing Station (MEPS) for those final evaluations.

 Commissioning Programs for Officers

-You can attend the U.S. Naval Academy or join through Officer Candidate School.
+You can go the traditional route through the U.S. Naval Academy or join via Officer Candidate School.

 Boot Camp and Beyond